 Today I am sharing my guide to eco-friendly sunscreen, updated for 2023.

 I’m all about eco-friendly beauty products.
 From sustainable soap to plastic-free conditioner and to zero-waste makeup, I always think that the best products are ones that work well, are effective, affordable, and are made sustainably.
 The sunscreen market should be no different.

 Questions have been raised about the ingredients in conventional sunscreen.
 Whilst in the past, more sustainable options have been limited, in 2023 the market for sustainable sunscreen has grown hugely.

 Unfortunately, even in the eco-friendly market, not all sunscreens are equal.
 Be wary of brands that say they offer “complete protection” without any further detail.
 Instead, look for ones that specifically say that they give broad-spectrum protection.
 Specifically both UVA and UVB protection.

-Also, be wary of sunscreens saying they offer protection above SPF 50.
+Also, be wary of sunscreens saying they offer protection above Sun Protection Factor (SPF) 50.
 There is no evidence anything above SPF 50 offers increased protection.
 This also fools you into thinking you can reapply less.
-Be mindful that you still have to reapply the cream every couple of hours regardless of the SPF.
+Be mindful that you still have to reapply the cream every couple of hours regardless of the SPF level.

 Guide to Eco-Friendly Sunscreen